elysiajs/documentation/docs/eden/treaty/response.md

 - status `number` - HTTP status code
 - headers `FetchRequestInit['headers']` - response headers

 Once returned, you must provide error handling to ensure that the response data value is unwrapped, otherwise the value will be nullable.
-Elysia provides a `error()` helper function to handle the error, and Eden will provide a type narrowing for the error value.
+Elysia provides a `error()` helper function to handle the error, and Eden will provide type narrowing for the error value.

 ```typescript twoslash
 import { Elysia, error, t } from 'elysia'